planckbit/DataFleaker/README.md

     # Create MongoDBClass instance, Connect and select a Database.
     mongoDBClassInstance = MongoDBClass(mongoServerAddress)

-    # Convert mariaDB Query Result to a Mongo Database
+    # Create dataFleaker instance for Converting Maria DB Query Result to a Mongo database
     dataFleakerClassInstance = DataFleakerClass("DataFleaker Instance")
     # Set the DB object instances where we want DataFleaker to do the result conversion
     dataFleakerClassInstance.setMongoClassObjectToFleaker(mongoDBClassInstance)
     dataFleakerClassInstance.setMySQLClassObjectToFleaker(mariaDBClassInstance)

-    # Perform the magic, convert Maria DB to MongoDB.
+    # Convert Maria DB to Mongo DB.
     dataFleakerClassInstance.dataFleakerMySQLMariaToMongoDB("user", result)

 ## mongoDB results - user table from mysql converted to mongoDB.